 - Complaints and appeals procedure

-Instructions for crews 2022
+Instructions for crews 2025

 Download these instructions as a pdf

-You must be in your marshalling position by 11:50 (10 mins before the race start time).
+You must be in your marshalling position by 12:05 (10 mins before the race start time).
 If you are late you may be given a time penalty.
 If you delay the start of the race you may be disqualified.

 General advice and guidance

 Safety is our primary concern.
 All crews should be familiar with these instructions and the Tideway Code.
-They should be capable of a 10 mile outing and be prepared for being on the water for up to three hours.
+You should be capable of a 10 mile outing and be prepared for being on the water for up to three hours.
 Please dress appropriately for the conditions and carry water with you.
 Safety is everyone’s responsibility.

-Equipment: you must ensure that your equipment is in full working order and meets the minimum standards specified in the BR Row Safe document.
+Equipment: you must ensure that your equipment is in full working order and meets the minimum standards specified in British Rowing RowSafe.
+All boats should display compliant 6-digit Boat IDs.
 Control Commission checks will be in operation at boating locations and crews may be stopped on their return from the finish.
+We strongly recommend taking basic tools with you in the boat in case of any equipment niggles before the start.

 Environment: Please consider your environmental impact; use reusable bottles and cups.
 You must properly dispose of all rubbish, including taking this home if appropriate facilities are not readily available; instructions of Officials must be followed in this regard.
+See our Sustainable Competition suggestions>>

 The course

 Umpires and Observers will be posted along the course.
-Crews may be penalised or disqualified for infringements such as: contributing to a collision; impeding another crew; unsportsmanlike behaviour; failing to follow the navigation rules; not following the instructions of an Official.
+You may be penalised or disqualified for infringements such as: contributing to a collision; impeding another crew; unsportsmanlike behaviour; failing to follow the navigation rules; not following the instructions of an Official.

 Proceeding to the start

-Marshalling instructions
+Marshalling

 The start